Wittyambivert/design-for-vite-joint-account/README.md

 ## Addendum
-The responsive/mobile versions of the design are all in the same document with the link above.
+The responsive/mobile versions of the design are all included in the same document with the link above.